The Gentle Intruder: Plot

-As described in film magazines, Sylvia (Minter) is the niece of a wealthy man who, unbeknownst to her, wills her his entire fortune.
-Her uncle's attorney, Baxter (Clark), appropriates the money to fund his family's lavish social life, and employs Sylvia in his house as a servant, whose role is to act as a companion to his sister.
+As described in film magazines, Sylvia is the niece of a wealthy man who, unbeknownst to her, wills her his entire fortune.
+Her uncle's attorney, Baxter, appropriates the money to fund his family's lavish social life, and employs Sylvia in his house as a servant, whose role is to act as a companion to his sister.

-The Baxter family's ill-gotten fortune has a negative effect upon their son Arnold (Fisher), who turns to gambling and to drink.
+The Baxter family's ill-gotten fortune has a negative effect upon their son Arnold, who turns to gambling and to drink.
 While trying to hide the worst of his excesses from his father, Sylvia comes to realise that she loves Arnold.
 Arnold, in turn, discovers that his family's wealth is truthfully Sylvia's, and confronts his father about this.

 The family are horrified at the thought of losing their lavish lifestyle, and Baxter begs Sylvia for forgiveness.
 Sylvia is content without the fortune, having found something far preferable to her than the money, and she and Arnold are married.